 Psychedelic rock

 The 1960s culture gave birth to smatterings of sub-cultures.
-One of them includes psychedelia, which centered on the use of perception-altering substances, or “psychedelic drugs,” like LSD.
+One of them includes psychedelia, which is centered on the use of perception-altering substances, or “psychedelic drugs,” like LSD.

-Psychedelic rock is either directly influenced by such drug use or inspired by the psychedelic culture (with or without involving the use of such drugs).
+Psychedelic rock is either directly influenced by such drug use or inspired by psychedelic culture (with or without involving the use of such drugs).

 The 13th Floor Elevators are considered the pioneers of the rock sub-genre.
 Acts such as The Grateful Dead, Country Joe and Fish, and Jefferson Airplane (above picture) helped push the sound to mainstream popularity.